stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 author-name: Jorge Andrés Guerra Landázuri
 twitter-profile: Jorge_257
 github-profile: Jagl257
-description: Software testing is necessary to check if an application behaves in a expected way.
+description: Software testing is necessary to check if an application behaves in an expected way.
 Sometimes it is useful to store the expected output in a separate file.
-This is how golden tests works and in this tutorial we will be using Hspec-golden haskell library to create and update with no problem our golden tests.
+This is how golden tests works and in this tutorial we will be using the Hspec-golden haskell library to easily create and update our golden tests.
 ---

-The importance of software testing relies on the ability to check if a determined application behaves in an appropriate way.
+The value of software testing relies on the ability to check if a determined application behaves in an appropriate way.
 Unit tests are the first level of testing and help developers detect early bugs in the code by testing each component individually.

 For example, let's create a function that welcomes someone to this tutorial: